Oysters on a plate of ice Oysters on a plate of ice

 Playful cocktails and glossy pancakes

-The London version of Sunday in Brooklyn is just as stylish as the actual Brooklyn branch.
+The Notting Hill version of Sunday in Brooklyn is just as stylish as the actual Brooklyn branch.
 It's decked out with terracotta tiles, reclaimed wood beams, and copious amounts of potted plants in every direction you look.
 They're famous for their brunch here, particularly the playful cocktail menu and giant stacks of fluffy, glossy hazelnut pancakes that definitely look too good to eat.

 The Cow